Chicago Tribune: 1980s–1990s

 On April 29, 1997, popular columnist Mike Royko died of a brain aneurysm.
 On September 2, 1997, the Tribune promoted longtime City Hall reporter John Kass to take Royko's place as the paper's principal Page Two news columnist.

-On June 1, 1997, the Tribune published what ended up becoming a very popular column by Mary Schmich called "Advice, like youth, probably just wasted on the young", otherwise known as "Wear Sunscreen" or the "Sunscreen Speech".
-The most popular and well-known form of the essay is the successful music single released in 1999, accredited to Baz Luhrmann.
+On June 1, 1997, the Tribune published what would become a very popular column by Mary Schmich called "Advice, like youth, probably just wasted on the young", otherwise known as "Wear Sunscreen" or the "Sunscreen Speech".
+A gift book was published in 1998.
+Another form of the essay is the music single released in 1999, accredited to Baz Luhrmann.

-In 1998, reporter Jerry Thomas was fired by the Tribune after he wrote a cover article on boxing promoter Don King for Emerge magazine at the same time that he was writing a cover article on King for the Chicago Tribune Sunday magazine.
-The paper decided to fire Thomas—and suspend his photographer on the Emerge story, Pulitzer Prize-winning Tribune photographer Ovie Carter for a month—because Thomas did not tell the Tribune about his outside work and also because the Emerge story wound up appearing in print first.
+In 1998, reporter Jerry Thomas was fired by the Tribune after he wrote a cover article on boxing promoter Don King for Emerge magazine at the same time he was writing an article on King for the Tribune's Sunday magazine.
+The paper decided to fire Thomas—and suspend his photographer on the Emerge story, Pulitzer Prize-winning Tribune photographer Ovie Carter for a month—because Thomas did not tell the Tribune about his outside work and because the Emerge story appeared in print first.

-On June 6, 1999, the Tribune published a first-person travel article from freelance writer Gaby Plattner that described a supposed incident in which a pilot for Air Zimbabwe who was flying without a copilot inadvertently locked himself out of his cockpit while the plane was flying on autopilot and as a result needed to use a large ax to chop a hole in the cockpit door.
-An airline representative wrote a lengthy letter to the paper calling the account "totally untrue, unprofessional and damaging to our airline" and explaining that Air Zimbabwe does not keep axes on its aircraft and never flies without a full crew, and the paper was forced to print a correction stating that Plattner "now says that she passed along a story she had heard as something she had experienced."
+On June 6, 1999, the Tribune published a first-person travel article from freelance writer Gaby Plattner that described a supposed incident in which a pilot for Air Zimbabwe, who was flying without a copilot, inadvertently locked himself out of his cockpit while the plane was flying on autopilot and as a result needed to use an ax to chop a hole in the cockpit door.
+An airline representative wrote a letter to the paper calling the account "totally untrue, unprofessional and damaging to our airline" and explained that Air Zimbabwe does not keep axes on its aircraft and never flies without a full crew.
+The paper was forced to print a correction stating that Plattner had "passed along a story she had heard as something she had experienced."

-The Tribune has been a leader on the Internet, acquiring 10 percent of America Online in the early 1990s, then launching such web sites as Chicagotribune.com (1995), Metromix.com (1996), ChicagoSports.com (1999), ChicagoBreakingNews.com (2008), and ChicagoNow (2009).
+The Tribune was an early investor in America Online, buying a stake at 7 cents per share in 1991.
+It then launched such web sites as Chicagotribune.com (1995), Metromix.com (1996), ChicagoSports.com (1999), ChicagoBreakingNews.com (2008), and ChicagoNow (2009).
 In 2002, the paper launched a tabloid edition targeted at 18- to 34-year-olds known as RedEye.